§ 4475. Definitions

 (5) instructions, oral or written, provided with the object concerning its use;

-(6) descriptive materials accompanying the object that explain or depict its use;
+(6) descriptive materials accompanying the object which explain or depict its use;

 (7) national and local advertising concerning its use;